-With almost two weeks until Christmas, many of us are frantically trying to find gifts for our loved ones.
+With just over a week until Christmas, many of us are frantically trying to find gifts for our loved ones.
 While Streeton Lawyers can’t help to make this process any easier, we can provide a list of presents you should avoid gifting this Christmas.

 In NSW, a slingshot fits the definition of a prohibited weapon, and is therefore illegal to use or possess.

 A slingshot is defined by the legislation as “a device consisting of an elasticised band secured to the forks of a “Y” shaped frame”.
 However, the definition does not include a home-made slingshot for use by a child in the course of play.

 In other words, if your child makes a slingshot out of sticks from the backyard, they won’t be committing an offence.
 But if you purchase a slingshot, or gift a home-made one to someone other than a child, you could be charged with possessing a prohibited weapon and face a maximum penalty of 14 years imprisonment.